GenerationTRS80/HttpRequest/README.md

 # HttpRequest
-Manipulate browser and check webpage status using VBA and VBScript within Excel
+This is an application module within the SharePoint-ReportingApp.
+The module will open an website in IE. If the website is already open it will then reload the website.

 VBScript using WinHttpRequest and XMLHttpRequest to accessing the website.
-Microsoft Internest Controls (VBA) to manipulate the browser and the web page
+Microsoft Internest Controls (VBA) to manipulate IE

 The scripts will do the following: